YehoanatnEzra/VPN-project/readme.md

 transit, such changes will be detected by the receiving party during HMAX verification.
 Since the public key is signed, it is safe to allow modification during transit, and these modifications don't compromise security.
-With every message exchange we derive a new 𝐾 and key pair the same way as in the key agreement protocol. 𝑒𝑛𝑐
+With every message exchange we derive a new 𝐾 and key pair the same way as in the key agreement protocol.
-𝐾𝑎𝑢𝑡ℎ

 This protocol provides confidentiality because the adversary can’t get access to the keys and our encryption function is strong.
-The HMAC provides integrity and authentication because the adversary does not have 𝐾 . 𝑎𝑢𝑡ℎ
-𝐾 is used for integrity by generating an HMAC from Q and comparing it to the HMAC provided in the payload to 𝑎𝑢𝑡ℎ ensure the message hasn't been tampered with, and it ensures authentication by using it to verify that the
+The HMAC provides integrity and authentication because the adversary does not have 𝐾.𝑎𝑢𝑡ℎ 𝐾 is used for integrity by generating an HMAC from Q and comparing it to the HMAC provided in the payload to 𝑎𝑢𝑡ℎ ensure the message hasn't been tampered with, and it ensures authentication by using it to verify that the